 You can purchase international Expathealth insurance from an insurance broker starting at around $40 a month per person if you buy annually.
-The global health plan is cheaper to purchase on an annual basis than monthly, quarterly, or semi-annual.
+The global health plan is cheaper to purchase annually than monthly, quarterly, or semi-annual.

 Do Expats need health insurance?

-If expatriates want to be covered medically and have peace of mind, they need to get international health insurance; otherwise, any medical expenses are out of pocket.
+If expatriates want to be covered medically and have peace of mind, they need international health insurance; otherwise, any medical expenses are out of pocket.